Odette t-shirt | Women

 €65,00

-The iconic orange Spiridon T-shirt from 1972 in breathable, eco-friendly technical fabric.
+The iconic orange Spiridon running T-shirt from 1972, made from breathable, eco-friendly technical fabric.
 100% Made in Europe

-(from the origin of the thread to the making, including knitting).
+(from the origin of the yarn to the making of the garment, including knitting).

-Newlife™, Oeko-Tex® and Global Recycle standard® certified yarn, anti-bacterial, anti-odor, UV resistant, promotes thermoregulation, easy to dry, lightweight and ultra-soft.
+Newlife™, Oeko-Tex® and Global Recycle standard® labeled yarn, certified antibacterial, odor-resistant, UV resistant, promoting thermoregulation, easy to dry, lightweight and ultra-soft.

 Odette* , runner and photographer, historical figure of the Spiridon magazine and movement.

-In the 1970s and 1980s, thousands of runners in France, Belgium, Switzerland and the United States wore the Spiridon T-shirt as a sign of their belonging to this movement which defended a new philosophy of running: free, joyful, united, generous and above all open to women.
+In the 1970s and 1980s, thousands of runners in France, Belgium, Switzerland, and the United States wore the Spiridon T-shirt as a sign of their belonging to this movement which defended a new philosophy of running: free, joyful, supportive, generous and above all open to women.

 • Material: recycled polyester yarn Newlife™ .